Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Results

 Finally, it is noteworthy that, starting from an initial condition with no neuronal activity, the temporal evolution of the system spontaneously converges toward a population-level activity pattern consistent with the network normal operating regime.

 Lastly, we consider a fully saturated initial state in which all neuronal qubits are excited.
-The corresponding behavior is illustrated in Fig. \ref{fig:3}.
-Once again, synaptic efficacy operates as a homeostatic negative feedback loop: it compensates for the hypersaturated initial condition and steers the network toward a progressive reduction in the fraction of excited units.
-When the dynamics cross the minimal activity threshold (i.e., enter regions approaching population quiescence) the same synaptic efficacy effectively reverses its action and promotes the recruitment of activity, preventing fixation in the silent state.
+The corresponding behavior is illustrated in figure \ref{fig:3}.
+Once again, synaptic efficacy operates as a homeostatic negative feedback loop: it modulates the effective collective time scale associated with the hypersaturated initial condition and changes the temporal evolution of the fraction of excited units.
+When the dynamics cross the minimal activity threshold (i.e., enter regions approaching population quiescence), the recovery of synaptic efficacy increases the instantaneous coupling and changes the rate at which the system leaves the low-activity region.

 Consistent with the preceding cases, increasing network size lengthens the intervals of residence around the population operating point near $N/2$ (a metastable regime).
 Nevertheless, the temporal trajectory exhibits periodic excursions toward boundary attractors: episodes of overshoot with transient elevation to near-total activation, followed by undershoot with de-excitation that can reach complete silencing (0 excited qubits).
-These cycles of over- and under-correction are damped by synaptic homeostasis, which restores population balance and maintains the dynamics around the network functional set point.
+These cycles of over- and under-activation are accompanied by synaptic homeostasis, which modulates the temporal occupation of different activation regions and keeps the dynamics fluctuating around the network functional operating regime.

+To make the comparison across system sizes more transparent, figure~\ref{fig:rescaled_time_comparison} shows $1/2+\langle J_z\rangle/N$ and the synaptic efficacy $r(t)$ as functions of the rescaled time $t/N$, for $N=10,20,40,80$.
+This representation shows that the main activation and synaptic-recovery events occurs within comparable windows of $t/N$, confirming that the characteristic collective time scale grows approximately with $N$.
+Nevertheless, the rescaling does not remove all finite-size effects: larger systems display sharper and more localized transitions, whereas for $N=10$ the pulses are broader and the temporal structure is more extended.